Enhancing RBF-FD Efficiency for Highly Non-Uniform Node Distributions via Adaptivity: Numerical experiments

-Next, we consider a benchmark test problem, designed to test adaptive FEM algorithms, by US National Institute for Standards and Technology (NIST) \citep{mitchell2013collection}.
-The test problem is an elliptic PDE (Poisson equation) in $(0,1)^2$, which has an exponential peak in the domain and non-constant Dirichlet boundary conditions matching the exact solution --- given by
+This example considers a benchmark test problem from US National Institute for Standards and Technology (NIST) \cite{mitchell2013collection} for adaptive finite element method algorithms.
+It is a Poisson equation $ -\Delta u(x,y) - f(x,y) = 0 $ in $ \Omega = [0,1]^2$ with exact solution being an exponential peak: